 While talking with another parent I was asked “you let them watch THAT?”
 She was referring to Star Wars, her eyes wide with wonder and intrigue and her mouth curled down possibly in disgust.

 I smiled, paused and then politely replied “yes, I let my kids watch Star Wars.”

 I actually get asked this question a lot.
 Or a mother will look at me with a horrified expression on her face as I share our annual winter tradition of cozying up to watch the entire original Star Wars trilogy.

 I will say that we watch the original trilogy because most of the new movies (in my opinion lack the emotional charm and integrity of the original three.)
 That is a topic for another article – possibly on another blog.

 Anyway, I’ll go into the reasons why I let my kids watch Star Wars,.. but first, a disclosure.

 Therefore, before we ever let our kids watch Star Wars movies we had a long talk about hurting other people.
 Our boys were ages 5 and 7 the first time they watched the original trilogy.
 We talked about how unintentionally even during “play” we can accidentally hurt someone.
 Conversely, though, we talked about the importance of self-defense and it’s okay to stick up for yourself or those you love if you’ve tried every other means necessary.

 We also talked about the magic of movies.
-(Ok in all honesty, the magic of movies is an on-going topic in our home.
+(Ok, in all honesty, the magic of movies is an ongoing topic in our home.
 My sons and I love to break down how movies are made.)
 Anywhoo – we discussed that the movies aren’t real and that in real life we don’t swing swords at people.